Withyham: Geography

 Withyham parish lies on the edge of Weald, in the valley of the River Medway, where a group of tributaries enter from the south, and to the north of Ashdown Forest.
 The B2110 road passes through the village, between Groombridge and Forest Row.
 Much of the area is rural; the hamlet of Buckhurst, part of the parish, contains Buckhurst Park, the home of Lord De La Warr.
-New Groombridge is also within the parish, and Old Groombridge is in the Speldhurst District of Kent.
+New Groombridge is also within the parish, and Old Groombridge is in the Speldhurst parish of Kent.

 Withyham village itself is very small, containing a few houses, the church, a bed and breakfast, and the Dorset Arms (a village pub which was once a farmhouse).

 History

 Buckhurst and Gildredge

 Withyham is not included in the Domesday Book, although the manor of Buckhurst is, as "Biochest" (probably from the Saxon "boc hyrst" or beech wood.
 There have been two houses at Buckhurst for many centuries: the older Buckhurst House, now no more, and the present day Buckhurst Park: both remained in the hands of the Sackville family for generations.
 Buckhurst Park is the family seat of the De La Warr earldom, and William Sackville, 11th Earl De La Warr continues to live there.

 Outside Buckhurst, many of the houses in the village were probably built to contain estate workers.
 A significant number of council houses were built in the post-war period at Balls Green, near a now-closed railway station.

 Withyham was also home to the Gildredge family, who later moved to Eastbourne, acquiring a large share of the town's land by purchase and through marriage.
 "Gildredge House and estate was formerly the property and residence of the family of the same name," says Thomas Walker Horsfield in his history of Sussex, "who afterwards (temp.
 Henry VIII) removed to and became lords of the manor of Eastbourne."
 Today's Gildredge Park in Eastbourne is named after the family.
 The Gildredge family was related to the Eversfield family, who eventually owned much of St. Leonards-on-Sea, as well as to the Levetts.

 According to the Sussex historian Mark Antony Lower, the ancient house and estate of Gildredge "gave name to a family of considerable antiquity, who subsequently had their chief residence at Eastbourne, and gave their name to the manor of Eastbourne-Gildredge."
 Later the Gildredge lands were carried by marriage into the Gilbert family (today's Davies-Gilbert family), who continue to own much of Eastbourne.

 Withyham parish is in an Area of Outstanding Natural Beauty.